-I can think of many reasons why Longmire shouldn’t have been canceled.
-Because I watched the last of season 6 last night, and I was so sad to see the characters leave us.
+I can think of many reasons why the Longmire series should not have been canceled.
+Because I watched the last episode of season 6 last night, and I found myself disappointed to see the characters leave us.

-There are other reasons I think they should have held onto the Longmire series and extended the story for us.
+There are other reasons I think they should have held onto the Longmire series and kept the story going.

-Walter Longmire is honorable and old-fashioned when it comes to romance.
-He loved his wife Martha dearly and still mourned her.
-This was an old-fashioned romance that was inspirational.
+Walter Longmire was honorable and old-fashioned when it came to romance.
+He loved his late wife Martha dearly and still mourned her.
+The love he had for her was inspirational.

 Some said it was attracting “the wrong demographic.”
 Oh yes, that demographic that the advertisers so covet.
 The beloved “younger” demographic.
 They strongly desire the 18-35 age group.